BlueboatAU/WP-Boilerplate-2019/wp-content/themes/blueboat-boilerplate/README.md

 Requires codekit for sass and js processing

+## After Setup
-## Find and replace 'Boilerplate' and 'boilerplate' to get started
+1. Find and replace 'Boilerplate' and 'boilerplate' to get started
-Also run an npm install, and complete an initial build with codekit
+2. run npm install in the src/ directory

 ## Ensure theme directory name and github repo have the same name
 This will ensure github action deploy works correctly